 Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

-His natural scholarliness inspires trust in even the greatest intellectuals, while his tremendous love, causeless grace and endless compassion melts the hearts and inspires devotional love in all who come near him.
-His satsang is divinely exhilarating and unbelievably joyous.
+His natural scholarliness inspired trust in even the greatest intellectuals, while his tremendous love, causeless grace and endless compassion melted the hearts and inspired devotional love in all who came near him.
+His satsang was divinely exhilarating and unbelievably joyous.

-Every association with him is like being in the company of your dearest friend who is urging you every moment, both from within and without, to go closer and closer and closer to God…
+Every association with him was like being in the company of your dearest friend who was urging you at every moment, both internally and externally, to go closer and closer and closer to God . . .

 Jagadguru Shri Kripalu Ji Maharaj (lovingly addressed as Shri Maharaj Ji by all)

-appeared on this earth in October 1922 on the auspicious full moon night of Sharat
+appeared on this Earth on 5 October 1922 during the auspicious full moon night of Sharat

-custom of the times, his parents got him married to the daughter of a learned scholar
+According to the practice of child marriage that was prevalent in those days, his parents got him married to the daughter of a learned scholar

 hailing from the nearby village of Leelapur in 1933.
 Despite being married, Shri